zlElo/WGui/README.md

 # Wireguard-Guy

-Is a OpenSource, secure and fast Wireguard Client for Linux
+Is a OpenSource, secure and fast wg-quick client for Linux

 ---------------------------------------------------